BeniaminoSquitieri/Design-and-Implementation-of-State-Feedback-Controllers-for-DC-Motor-Regulation/README.md

-# Embedded Digital Controllers Project
+# Design and Implementation of State-Feedback Controllers for DC Motor Regulation

 ## Project Overview